-‘Singing to Water’ invites people to gather on the 11th of each month at 11am, to take care of our sacred waters and give them our love and appreciation, through song, poems and offerings..
+‘Singing to Water’ invites people to gather, to take care of our sacred waters and give them our love and appreciation, through song, poems and offerings..

 Bringing our attention to the beauty and wisdom of water as it travels our world, renewing, revitalizing, and supporting all life so generously.
 Listening to what water has to say.

 Let’s come together and sing our love and appreciation!

 - Water is Life